VoIP softphone: SIP Register

 phoneLine.RegistrationStateChanged += phoneLine_PhoneLineStateChanged;

-When the phone line has been created, we have to call the RegisterPhoneLine() method to register the phone line to the softphone.
+When the phone line has been created, we have to call the RegisterPhoneLine() method to register the phone line with the softphone.
 If the registration is set to required, this method will also send the SIP REGISTER command.
 We just need to use the following line:

 softphone.RegisterPhoneLine(phoneLine);

-In this example, we are using only one; the phone line's event.
+In this example, we are using only one: the phone line's event.
 The phone line can be in several states, for example:

 What is Program.cs used for?